This thick rosa "foam" (mousse) is a trademark of 2000-vintage's outstanding quality

-During my visit at Château Corbin, Grand Cru Classé, I met the owner since 1999, Anabelle Cruse Bardinet, who was one big smile: "The whole thing looks incredibly nice and 2000 is only my second vintage here.
-Merlot is formidable but Cabernet Franc looks like a million", she said.
-Her 90 years old aunt couldn't resist the temptation, so she parked her car near the vineyard and walked glad and satisfied between rows of vines, full of healthy and good-looking grapes.
-2000 vintage brought the best from human nature because the aunt isn't normally so mobile!
+During my visit to Château Corbin, Grand Cru Classé, I met the owner since 1999, Anabelle Cruse Bardinet, who was one big smile: "The whole thing looks incredibly nice, and 2000 is only my second vintage here.
+Merlot is formidable, but Cabernet Franc looks like a million", she said.
+Her 90 years old aunt couldn't resist the temptation, so she parked her car near the vineyard and walked glad and satisfied between rows of vines full of healthy and good-looking grapes.
+2000 vintage brought the best from human nature because the aunt isn't usually so mobile!

-But I'll probably never forget a fascinating trip with Francois Mitjavile (Tertre Roteboeuf) on the 29th September 2000.
-We drove in his car in all directions in Saint-Émilion and neighbourhood and made stops in several places.
-He went towards vines in several vineyards and explained to me, why grapes should have been picked or were picked too early or should have stayed on vines for a few days more.
-His vineyards, Tertre Roteboeuf and Roc de Cambes were of course harvested at the very right time and this resulted in the exceptional quality of both wines.
+But I'll probably never forget a fascinating trip with Francois Mitjavile (Tertre Roteboeuf) on the 29th of September 2000.
+We drove in his car in all directions in Saint-Émilion and the neighbourhood and made stops in several places.
+He went towards vines in several vineyards and explained to me why grapes should have been picked too early or should have stayed on vines for a few more days.
+His vineyards, Tertre Roteboeuf and Roc de Cambes were harvested at the very right time, resulting in the exceptional quality of both wines.

 Blind tasting again - bottles are in classification rank/alphabetic order, but wine glasses aren't!

 2000 Premier Grand Cru Classes

-During the blind tasting of 2000 P.G.C.C at Château Figeac in April 2003, it was obvious to see how wonderful and remarkable this vintage is.
+During the blind tasting of 2000 P.G.C.C. at Château Figeac in April 2003, it was apparent to see how excellent and remarkable this vintage is.
 Here are the tasted wines in order of preference: